 Also of interest is that Rochester has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Rochester who are college-educated is close to the national average for all communities of 21.84%: 20.81% of the adults in Rochester have a bachelor's degree or advanced degree.
+In terms of college education, Rochester is nearly on par with the US average for all cities of 21.84%: 20.81% of adults 25 and older in Rochester have a bachelor's degree or advanced degree.

 The per capita income in Rochester in 2010 was $26,580, which is low income relative to New Hampshire, and upper middle income relative to the rest of the US.
 This equates to an annual income of $106,320 for a family of four.
 However, Rochester contains both very wealthy and poor people as well.